punkish/punkish/entries/E/ET/ETH/Ethics-and-Integrity-of-Data-Collection-and-Sharing/index.md

 ---
 title      : Ethics and Integrity of Data Collection and Sharing
+description:
-description: Rencontres Mondiales du Logiciel Libre 2015, Beauvais, France modified   : 2015-05-14 created    : 2015-05-14
+modified   : 2015-05-14
+created    : 2015-05-14
 viewcount  : 0
 id         : 232
 gmap       :
-type       : presentation
-layout     : presentation
-tags       :
+where      : Rencontres Mondiales du Logiciel Libre 2015, Beauvais, France when       : May 2015 tags       :
     - presentation
     - open science